 Exactly.

-If you ask people anywhere in the world, which country would you like to live in, which country do you think they say?
+And that is, according to most surveys that I've seen, if you ask people anywhere in the world, which country would you like to live in, which country do you think they say?

-Oh, United States hands down.
+Oh, United States, hands up.

 That's right.

-Well they can uh start a business.
+Or they can start a business.

-They can begin um building a life for themselves that won't be taken away by the next guy who's got a gun.
+They can begin building a life for themselves that won't be taken away by the next guy who's got a gun.

 That is absolutely right.